-Kartik Jain, Assistant Professor of Biofluid Dynamics,
+Kartik Jain, Associate Professor of Biofluid Dynamics,

 Department of Thermal and Fluid Engineering,